Hypfer/Valetudo/docs/_pages/installation/viomi.md

 ## Current state of viomi support

+Note: This list is probably out of date and some of the features may not yet be working in the current Valetudo preview release.

 *   Cloud & local connection work.
 *   Reading basic status properties work though the rendering within the web UI may not always be accurate.